Update – February 10th, 2013

 Now back to the original posts

 So this post ends my back to back to back posts of the H3 Hummer on how I have become addicted to this SUV.
-Recapping a bit, the first post “H3 Hummer” was a kind of a emancipation of me from my Jeep where I was cutting all the strings between us.
+Recapping a bit, the first post “H3 Hummer” was a kind of emancipation of myself from my Jeep where I was cutting all the strings between us.
 Yesterday, “H3 Specs” was a declaration of all the mistakes I made with the past gover-I-mean-aaa-Jeep and how I wasn’t going to repeat them with the H3.
 Which leads to only one point today.
-“H3 Performance” is all about the parts that will allow this Hummer to reach for the sky and beyond but don’t be quick to judge because this list is short and sweet.
+“H3 Performance” is all about the parts that will allow this Hummer to reach for the further off-road but don’t be quick to judge because this list is short and sweet.

 Keeping in mind that Less is More.

 First things first, all respectable rigs have one key thing in common, and that thing is a big powerful winch.
 Since this is going to be a respectable rig I have found the Defelice Off-Road Innovations winch mount is perfect for me.
 For starters, the winch is protected behind the winch mount from mud, rocks, and basically a good portion of all-weather.
 I also like how for the most part the bumper remains factory only beefing up the parts that need to be.
 Finally, when I talk to the creator of the Defelice Off-Road Innovations winch mount he told me that the winch is positioned in such a way that it is aligned perfectly for a straight pull from the winch and maintains great factory approach angles.
 As for what type of winch I want to go with, all have to say is that I’m undecided but I really like the Warn Winch Wireless Remote Control setup.